Complete Guide To Traveling As A Vaper

 Vaping In Airports

 I had the pleasure of traveling to California last year to attend my brother’s wedding.
 It was the first time I’d been on such a long flight (6 hours) and I wanted to get one last puff in before I boarded the plane.
 I looked around trying to find a smoking area (amusement parks, concert halls, and public parks usually have signs), but was startled to find there were none.
 I asked a passing airport worker, and he said the only way to smoke or vape would be to exit the airport building, have my “smoke break” and then pass all the way through security again.
 As my flight was leaving in a few minutes, it was dismaying to learn that I couldn’t have my final puff before boarding.
 Vaping in airports was once allowed alongside smoking areas, but I can only assume the complaints of billowing clouds caused security to ban the use of vape devices indoors.
-However, there are a few airports that allow you to vape indoors, which you can check out here.
+However, there are a few airports that allow you to vape indoors.

 Going Through Security With Your Vape